adaltas/node-nikita/src/write/index.coffee.md

     object accepting the options `from`, `to`, `match` and `replace`.
 *   `ssh` (object|ssh2)
     Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout` (stream.Writable)
-    Writable EventEmitter where diff information is written if option "diff" is "true".

 ## Callback parameters